 I’m pleased to say that my story, ‘A Family of Armadillos‘, will be included in today’s FlashFlood event in the build up to National Flash Fiction Day.
 Every ten minutes a new story will be published on the FlashFlood blog, where you can also find archived stories from previous years.
 A total of 148 stories will be posted throughout the day, each under 500 words.
 Easily short enough to read on a sly toilet break and much healthier for your soul than yet another game of Candy Crush Saga.

-It was Christmas and the meeting room had been transformed, the conference table decorated with plates and foil trays.
+It was Christmas and the meeting room had been transformed.
+The table where we sat for appraisals and stern one to ones about our internet usage was covered with a red crepe tablecloth and dotted with plates and foil trays.
 Of warm quiches and air-dried sandwiches.
-Savoury meat in all its forms.
+Processed meat in all its forms.
 Coleslaw, crisps and brightly-coloured curry dishes.
-The room reeked like a dog burp.
+It smelt like a freshly opened can of dog food.
 Still we piled our plates high and settled around the table, chatting.

 I’d long defined myself by my capacity to eat.
 Anything and the most of it.
 Always the one with the fullest and subsequently cleanest plate.
 The 10 second rule meant nothing to me.
 Unless something had fallen onto a patch of vomit, I would pick it up and eat it.
 But as I opened my mouth to reel off a list, Derek got there first.